Travel in Austria

 Seefeld – General Information

-The village of Seefeld in Tyrol (Seefeld in Tirol) is an ancient farming village north of the Inn River, with a population of only about 5,000 residents.
+The village of Seefeld in Tyrol is an ancient farming village north of the Inn River, with a population of only about 5,000 residents.
 This village is a short drive northwest of Innsbruck (17 kilometers) on a plateau between the Wetterstein and Karwendel mountains.
 Munich International Airport is 140 kilometers from Seefeld.

 The village is first mentioned in writings from the 11th century CE, and from the Middle Ages, it became a pilgrimage site for devout Christians.
 The village was also a trading post on the route between Augsburg in Germany and Venice in Italy.
 Furthermore, oil shale deposits were found in the village area, which were used by the local medicinal and cosmetics industry.